ioccc-src/winner/bugs.md

 Can you fix/improve entries not under the INABIAF (it's not a bug it's a feature)?
 You are **VERY WELCOME** to try.

-Please submit your fixes fix in a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) (with ONE PULL REQUEST *PER* FIX, please)!
+Please submit your fixes in a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) (with ONE PULL REQUEST *PER* FIX, please)!